commschamp/cc_tutorial/tutorials/tutorial11/README.md

 - The [COMMS Library](https://github.com/arobenko/comms_champion#comms-library) provides
   multiple means to avoid any polymorphic functionality, i.e. virtual functions.
-- When no polymorphic behavior options are passed to the common interface definition, the message objects don't have any v-table and their destructor is non-virtual.
+- When no polymorphic behavior options are passed to the common interface definition, the message objects don't have any v-table and their destructors are non-virtual.
 - All the dynamically allocated message objects are still held by the `std::unique_ptr` to the common message interface class, but with a custom deleter which insures correct destruction and de-allocation of the object.